XwhyZ-WHYLD/universal-cognitive-schema/README.md

 ## The problem

+Your intelligence is fragmented.

+Every AI system you use:
+- learns you separately
+- stores context separately
+- responds differently

+You don’t move between systems.

+You restart.

 You have spent months — maybe years — working with AI tools.
 ChatGPT knows how you think.
 Claude understands your writing voice.
 Gemini is woven into your daily workflow.

 Now you want to try a new model.
 Or your company switches vendors.
 Or a better tool launches.